spgitmonish/SemanticSegmentation/README.md

 > **NOTE:**
 > The datasets below are for the experiments I did in the 'kitti_sem' branch of the repository.
 DON'T MERGE 'kitti_sem' to the 'master' branch if you are cloning this repository.

 1. The first experimental dataset is the modified version found [here](http://adas.cvc.uab.es/s2uad/?page_id=11).
 The modified version can be downloaded from my personal google drive [link](https://drive.google.com/open?id=0B8AaPRcssKT6MnNGNlg1TW1nQjA).
-This dataset needs to be under the data folder under the folder name 'KITTI_SEMANTIC'.
+This dataset needs to be under the `data` folder under the folder name `KITTI_SEMANTIC`.

 2. The second experimental dataset(gtFine\_trainvaltest.zip and leftImg8bit\_trainvaltest.zip) can be found [here](https://www.cityscapes-dataset.com/downloads/).
-This dataset is huge and I wrote a little script which create 900 samples for training and 100 samples for validation.
+This dataset is huge and I wrote a little script which creates 900 samples for training and 100 samples for validation.
 More on that in the "Experimental Analysis" section below.

 #### Code
 The code is in the following files: